Ronald Stevenson -- Orangeburg

-ORANGEBURG -- Ronald Stevenson, 72, of 1889 Kennerly Road, Orangeburg, died Tuesday, March 9, 2021, at Prisma Health Richland Hospital following a brief illness.
+ORANGEBURG -- Deacon Ronald Stevenson, 72, of 1889 Kennerly Road, died March 9, 2021, at Prisma Health Richland Hospital following a brief illness.

-Arrangements are incomplete and will be announced later by Glover's Funeral Home.
-Friends may call at Glover's Funeral Home.
-The family will only be receiving immediate family due to COVID-19.

 Post a comment as